 The Imaginative Conservative is an on-line journal for those who seek the True, the Good, and the Beautiful.
 We address culture, liberal learning, politics, political economy, literature, the arts and the American Republic in the tradition of Russell Kirk, T.S.
 Eliot, Edmund Burke, Irving Babbitt, Wilhelm Roepke, Robert Nisbet, Richard Weaver, M.E.
 Bradford, Eric Voegelin, Christopher Dawson, Paul Elmer More and other leaders of Imaginative Conservatism.
 We hope that The Imaginative Conservative answers T.S.
 Eliot’s call to “redeem the time, redeem the dream.”
 The Imaginative Conservative offers to our families, our communities, and the Republic, a conservatism of hope, grace, charity, gratitude and prayer.
-To learn more, read A Conservatism of Hope by W. Winston Elliott III, Ten Conservative Principles by Russell Kirk, and Reflections on Imaginative Conservatism by Eva Brann.
+To learn more, read A Conservatism of Hope by W. Winston Elliott III, Ten Conservative Principles by Russell Kirk, Conservative Credo by Barbara Elliott, and Reflections on Imaginative Conservatism by Eva Brann.